DIDONEproject/musif/docs/source/File_loading.md

 feature extraction process and will likely generate errors.
 Thus you will need to tune the extraction process using [hooks](./Hooks.html) and [custom features](./Custom_features.html).
 See the [advanced tutorial]() for an example.
+Keep in mind that when using harmonic features, you will always need MuseScore files loadable by `ms3`.

 ## Annotating